 4. Cut out harmful ingredients

-This year California became the first US state to ban the use of 24 toxic chemicals found in personal care products.
+In 2020 California became the first US state to ban the use of 24 toxic chemicals found in personal care products.
 They join 40 other nations in cutting out ingredients that have been linked to cancer, birth defects and reproductive harm like formaldehyde, mercury, isobutyl and isopropyl parabens, and dibutyl and diethylhexyl phthalates.

 This is a huge step in the right direction, but there are other ingredients that didn’t make the cut that you should consider personally cutting out when the new year rolls around.
 Synthetic fragrances and dyes, simple alcohols, essential oils, and oxybenzone are all common in skin care products, but they can all cause breakouts, inflammation, and/or irritation.